mrixon95/Term4_workbook/Term4_workbook.md

 git checkout new-feature-1
 ```

-Now whilst we remain in this branch, all our future commits will be in it.
+Now whilst we are in the new-feature-1 branch, all our new commits will be in it.

 ```
 echo "Trying out new branch" >> README.md